Okay,

 an agent?

-Just like publishing houses,
+A: Just like publishing houses,

 agents list their dos and don'ts on their websites.